aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/using-docker.md

 12. Edit `fullnode.yaml` file to update the IP address for Validator node.

-13. [Optional] Copy the `validator-full-node-identity.yaml`, `genesis.blob` and `waypoint.txt` files generated above into the same working directory on Fullnode machine.
+13. [Optional] Copy the `validator-full-node-identity.yaml`, `genesis.blob` and `waypoint.txt` files generated above into the same working directory on fullnode machine.

 14. [Optional] Run docker-compose: `docker-compose -f docker-compose-fullnode.yaml up`.
 Now you have successfully completed setting up your node in test mode.
 You can now proceed to the [Aptos community platform](https://community.aptoslabs.com/) website for registration.